smkdevops/SREChallenge/README.md

 Here the playbooks location https://github.com/smkdevops/SREChallenge/blob/master/ansible_aws_ec2_provisioning that provision the ec2 instances to configure and deploy our application

+Here i have added Ansible playbooks as well to configure the web server environment.

 Step2:

 Test Kitchen and Vagrant can be configured in our local CHEF workstation that we can use to test and implement chef recipes.
 But to verify that a cookbook's recipes will run correctly in production, we must run them on an AWS OpsWorks Stacks instance.

-Here the CHEF recipes we can use to AWS OpsWorks Stacks to quickly configure a Nginx application environment. https://github.com/smkdevops/SREChallenge/blob/master/Chef-Apache-Recipe.zip
+Here the CHEF recipes we can use to AWS OpsWorks Stacks to quickly configure a Apache application environment. https://github.com/smkdevops/SREChallenge/blob/master/Chef-Apache-Recipe.zip

 Step 3: